LTMiner105/LTMiner/README.md

 ## Data (DataShare.zip)

 There are eight HTML files in the DataShare.zip.
 They are the Linux Kernel bug reports in eight different pattern support levels.
-Each report contains multiple pattern violations.
+Each report contains corresponding pattern violations.
 The key elements in the bug report are shown as follows.

 - ***vio-rank***: The rank of a pattern violation based on contextual semantics.
 Those without a vio-rank are the false positives found by antonym functions or variant functions detection.
 - ***pattern***: The code pattern which the violation breaks.